Gitxaała Nation Elected Governing Council

-I come from a culture with strong traditions, and teachings of our ancestors which have sustained our people and Gitxaala Traditional territory since time immemorial.
-My late father was Gitksan, and my mother is Gitxaala under the house chief La’Oi.
+I come from a culture with strong traditions, and teachings of our ancestors which have sustained our people and Gitxaała Traditional territory since time immemorial.
+My late father was Gitksan, and my mother is Gitxaała under the house chief La’Oi.

 Deputy Chief - Bruce Innes

-I have been Elected for the Deputy Chief position, I have been lucky to represent you in previous years as i was elected in on 2 terms; so I have the experience needed.
+I have been Elected for the Deputy Chief position.
+I have been lucky to represent you in previous years as I was previously elected in on 2 terms; so I have the experience needed.

 I am an honest man and have been leading by example as to what I want for our community.

-There is ALWAYS room for improvement when it comes to serving our people of Gitxaala.
+There is ALWAYS room for improvement when it comes to serving our people of Gitxaała.

 Councillor - Brenna Innes

-Brenna Innes comes from the Ganhada clan, house of Gitgyiiala and is a proud mother of four, was elected to council on by-election in August 2019 Brenna attended school at the University of the Fraser Valley, where she obtained a certificate in Indigenous Films, Maps, Rights and Land Claims as well as an Associate of Arts Degree.
+Brenna Innes comes from the Ganhada clan, house of Gitgyiiala and is a proud mother of four.
+She was elected to council during a by-election in August 2019.
+Brenna attended school at the University of the Fraser Valley, where she obtained a certificate in Indigenous Films, Maps, Rights and Land Claims as well as an Associate of Arts Degree.

-Her work experience includes the justice and health care field where she worked in various roles such as a justice coordinator, mental health and addictions worker, and youth worker, all of which provided support services to vulnerable individuals.
+Her work experience includes the justice and health care fields.
+She worked in various roles such as a justice coordinator, mental health and addictions worker, and youth worker, all of which provided support services to vulnerable individuals.
 She has always taken pride in being able to build healthy working relationships with people from diverse backgrounds.